15 Ways to Prepare Your Garden for the Fall Season Transition

 The goal for my garden is to transition from season to season timelessly.
 As one perennial dies down, another next to it will take its place.
 And that takes a lot of planning!

-I take pictures of my garden every season, so I can compare each area throughout the months.
-I look at the areas in the garden that may have some holes in them or a lack of color.
-Maybe there were two types of flowers that were planted side by side and didn’t complement each other and need to be moved for next year.
+I take pictures of my garden every season so that I can compare each area throughout the months.
+I look at the garden areas that may have holes in them or lack color.
+Maybe two types of flowers were planted side by side and didn’t complement each other, and they need to be moved for next year.

 Here are a few of the most common questions when it comes to preparing your garden for the fall season.